Where to Stay in Baguio

 Budget to Mid-range

-Session Road is Baguio's spine — a steeply climbing commercial strip lined with cafes, restaurants, and shops that captures the city's busy energy.
-Stay here and you're within walking distance of everything: Burnham Park, the public market, nightlife, and the main jeepney terminals.
-Urban, lively, occasionally chaotic — nowhere in Baguio gives you a better sense of how the city lives.
+Session Road is Baguio's spine, a steeply climbing commercial strip lined with cafes, restaurants, and shops that captures the city's buzzing energy.
+Staying here puts you within walking distance of virtually everything: Burnham Park, the public market, nightlife, and the main jeepney terminals.
+It's urban, lively, and occasionally chaotic.
+But nowhere in Baguio gives you a better sense of how the city lives.

 First-time visitors Budget travelers Solo travelers Night owls